Paranthropus boisei: Palaeoecology

 P. boisei coexisted with H. habilis, H. rudolfensis and H. ergaster/erectus, but it is unclear how they interacted.
 To explain why P. boisei was associated with Oldowan tools despite not being the tool maker, Louis Leakey and colleagues, when describing H. habilis in 1964, suggested that one possibility was P. boisei was killed by H. habilis, perhaps as food.
 However, when describing P. boisei 5 years earlier, he said, "There is no reason whatever, in this case, to believe that the skull [OH 5] represents the victim of a cannibalistic feast by some hypothetical more advanced type of man."
 OH 80 seems to have been eaten by a big cat.
 The leg OH 35, which either belongs to P. boisei or H. habilis, shows evidence of leopard predation.
 Other likely Oldowan predators of great apes include the hunting hyena Chasmaporthetes nitidula, the sabertoothed cats Dinofelis and Megantereon, and the crocodile Crocodylus anthropophagus.
+P. boisei was also the probable origin of genital herpes (HSV-2) in modern humans.
+They likely contracted the disease by consuming infected chimp meat.
+The disease then spread from P. boisei to Homo erectus the same way, as interactions between the two species would have been common around sources of water.
+An infection of cold sores (HSV-1), may have provided an initial layer of protection from HSV-2, until the disease "adapted to a different mucosal niche".